 Prep weekly meals at the WRC for women experiencing homelessness.
 Mondays and Tuesdays from 10am to noon.
 Tasks include: washing, peeling, and chopping produce; cupping condiment containers; setting up for meal service, working in the dish room, and more.
 Volunteers must be at least 16 years of age.

-Serve a Meal at the WRC
+Serve a Meal

 Serve a meal at the WRC to women experiencing homelessness.
 As a meal service volunteer, you provide positive community engagement and help us meet nutritional needs.
 Our kitchen facility can accommodate single volunteers and groups of up to 10 individuals, ages 16 and up.
 Meals are served to up to 200 women.